Cell division is the process by which biological cells multiply. Learn the events of Mitosis & Meiosis using diagrams

 What is the difference between tRNA and mRNA?
 How does a cell make only the proteins it needs?
 These questions are answered as we explore the stages of protein synthesis and production in this article.

 Science isn't confined to a lab - it is all around us.
 The 10 fun, cheap and easy experiments in this hub make great family projects.
 Above all this proves that science is fun - what other school subject helps you make slime and rockets!?

 Why is the sky blue?
 Why is the moon sometimes out in the day?
 How much does the Earth weigh?
-Kids are great at asking questions that knock us for 6.
-Be prepared!
-This hub gives straightforward answers to 10 of the trickiest questions I have been asked by kids whilst teaching.
+This article gives straightforward answers to 12 of the trickiest questions I have been asked by kids while teaching.
 Enjoy!

 What is fractional distillation?
 How does it work Why is crude oil both important and useless?
 What is cracking?
 What is supply and demand?
 Why do long hydrocarbons have higher boiling points?
 Modern living is built on crude oil - this hub explains how crude oil is changed into the things we use...

 Why are enzymes useful?
 How does the body use enzymes?
 Why are enzymes specific to a single reaction?
 What are the strengths and weaknesses of enzymes?
 What has shape got to do with any of this?
 This hub answers these questions and more

 Are you trying to teach your kids or students about DNA?
 Don't worry.
 DNA may be complicated, but it can still be understood by all.
 Look at some analogies, diagrams and science behind the molecule of life: DNA.
 These diagrams and explanation tips will make everything simple!

 How is form related to function?
 How does primary structure influence tertiary structure?
 What is the secondary structure of a protein?
 What is tertiary for that matter?
 This hub answers these questions and more.

 How are proteins made?
 What is the difference between transcription and translation?
 Why are digestive enzyme pills a waste of money?
 What is a polypeptide?
 What is the degenerate code?
 This hub answers these questions and more.
 Enjoy!